Bose-Fermi Chern-Simons Dualities in the Higgsed Phase: Finite Temperature Partition function at large NB

 The various components of $\Sigma^{\mu\nu}$ can, in general, depend on $q^+$ and $q^-$.
 To further constrain this dependence we note that our gauge choice $A_-=0$ preserves an $SO(2)$ subgroup of the Euclidean isometry group $SO(3)$ of our theory.
 We choose conventions so that $q_\pm$ carries unit positive(negative) charge under this subgroup; the general rule is that every lower $+$ and upper $-$ sign carries positive unit charge, while every lower $-$ and upper $+$ sign carries negative unit charge.
 It is easy to verify that, with these conventions, $SO(2)$ rotations are a symmetry of the gap equations.
 It follows that any given component of $\Sigma^{\mu\nu}$ must be given by a number of explicit powers of $q_{\pm}$ (determined by the charge of that component) times an unknown function of

 More specifically, we choose to parametrize non-zero components of $\Sigma^{\mu\nu}$ as

 We will now recast the gap equations as equations for four unknown single variable functions $F_1,\ldots,F_4$.

 To start with it is useful to express the matrix $Q^{\mu\nu}$ explicitly in terms of the the functions $F_1,\ldots, F_4$.
-In terms of the quantity $m$ defined by (see also \eqref{convn} of Appendix \ref{review})
+We define the quantity $m$ as

-where we have used \eqref{defv} to get the second equality above.
-Note that $|m|=|m_W|$ (see \eqref{baremass}) and also the fact that $m$ changes sign as $k_B$ flips sign.
-With this notation we find the quadratic kernel as defined in \eqref{qdefa} (the matrix is presented in the order $+$, $-$, $3$)
+where we have used \eqref{defv} to get the second equality above (see also \eqref{convn} of Appendix \ref{review}).
+Note that $|m|=|m_W|$ (see \eqref{baremass}) and also the fact that $m$ changes sign as $\kappa_B$ changes sign.
+With this notation we find the quadratic kernel $Q^{\mu\nu}(q)$ as defined in \eqref{qdefa} (the matrix is presented in the order $+$, $-$, $3$)

 The zeros of determinant of the matrix $Q^{\mu\nu}$ are the pole mass of the propagator.
 The determinant is given by